 The Cedars-Sinai Transplantation Program is world renowned for its clinical excellence and innovative research contributions.
 The comprehensive transplant center at Cedars-Sinai includes the:

 - Heart Transplant Program

 Multidisciplinary teams specializing in kidney, heart, liver and lung transplantation share a commitment to personalized care, timely communication, superior outcomes and leadership in their respective fields.

-In addition to transplanting organs from deceased donors, our kidney and liver transplant programs offer the option of living donor transplantation.
-With this approach, a healthy volunteer can donate a kidney or a portion of the liver to someone in need.
+In addition to transplanting organs from deceased donors, our kidney transplant programs offer the option of living donor transplantation.
+With this approach, a healthy volunteer can donate a kidney to someone in need.

 The clinical focus of each organ transplant program is the rejuvenation or reconstitution of a diseased organ's function.